Icenium/icenium-cli/README.md

 <a id="simulator"></a>
 **3. Run in simulator**

-To load your newly created project in the simulator, run the following command.
+To load your newly created project in the simulator, navigate to the folder containing your project files and run the following command.

 ```bash
 $ appbuilder simulate